 \section{Simulation Studies}

-In this section, we conduct simulation studies to evaluate the performance of the proposed WCC estimators and consider two scenarios: a mean model and a linear regression model.
-We compare our proposed method to the method without sampling weights, which is a special case of \cite{wang2019spatial}.
-We denote the method as ``Clustered Coefficients (CC)" model.
+In this section, we conduct simulation studies to evaluate the performance of the proposed PCC method.
+We focus on the performance of identifying the cluster information and only consider cases without the global regression coefficient $\bm{\eta}$.
+We consider two types of models: linear regression models in Section \ref{subsec:sim_linear} and logistic regression models in Section \ref{subsec:sim_logistic}, and compare the proposed PCC method with the one without using sampling weights, referred to as the ``Clustered Coefficients (CC)'' method.